Buprenorphine/Naloxone Initiation for ED Patients Who Use Opioids

 - Steps

-- Provide reassurance and support (symptoms are temporary).
+- Acknowledge the diagnosis, provide reassurance and support

 Transition of Care (Discharge Planning)

-- Follow transition of care checklist, including take-home naloxone kit, BUP to-go initiation pack and/or discharge prescriptions.
+- Follow transition of care checklist (VCH example), including take-home naloxone kit for all, BUP to-go initiation pack and/or discharge prescriptions

 Need Help?